bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

        $ kubectl --context k8s-bdb-test-cluster-0 apply -f mongodb-backup-agent/mongo-backup-dep.yaml

-Step 15: Start a Kubernetes Deployment for Bigchaindb
+Step 15: Start a Kubernetes Deployment for BigchainDB
 -----------------------------------------------------

   * This configuration is located in the file